Set up your 2-step verification

 Security key setup

-In Available Methods, select Setup next to the Security Key option.
+2. In Available methods, select Set up next to the Security Key option.

 Passkey